Isaac Paredes Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (181 total, 1.3 per game).
+- Red Sox pitchers combine to allow 181 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- The right-hander last appeared on Tuesday against the Houston Astros, when he threw 4 2/3 innings, allowing two earned runs while giving up four hits.
+- His last appearance was on Wednesday against the Houston Astros, when the right-hander tossed 2 2/3 innings, surrendering six earned runs while allowing seven hits.

-- The 24-year-old has put up an ERA of 3.57, with 7.3 strikeouts per nine innings, in 23 games this season.
-Opponents are batting .260 against him.
+- In 26 games this season, the 27-year-old has amassed an ERA of 3.99, with 8.9 strikeouts per nine innings.
+Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.